TTD rolls out fare-free service to minimize health risks to passengers and operators.

 On Sunday, April 12, 2020, Tahoe Transportation District (TTD) will offer zero-fare service on all transit routes to make travel safer in response to COVID-19 by eliminating fare exchanges between transit operators and riders.
 This accelerated roll-out of TTD’s planned transition to a zero-fare program is intended to assist the community during this difficult time and enable passengers and operators to minimize risks by following the Centers for Disease Control (CDC) social distancing guidelines.

 Zero-fare transit systems are shown to enhance efficiency, boost on-time performance, and increase safety for passengers and operators, in addition to ensuring the regular operation of critical transit services for essential workers and services.
-TTD has secured sufficient grant funding to operate a zero-fare transit program through May 31, 2022.
-After that time, continuation of fare-free services will be contingent on the availability of additional funding sources.
+TTD has secured sufficient grant funding to operate a zero-fare transit program.
+Continuation of fare-free services will be contingent upon the availability of additional funding sources.

 “TTD has implemented a number of policies to combat COVID-19, and a fare-free transit system is a logical next step to continue that effort and help ease the burden of what has suddenly become a tough economic climate for many in the community,” said Carl Hasty, district manager of the Tahoe Transportation District.
 “In addition to the advantage of eliminating fare exchanges amid the coronavirus pandemic, a zero-fare transit program may help lessen traffic congestion, greenhouse gas emissions, and particulates that impact the lake.”